kanopi/drupal-starter/README.md

 - [Saplings Child](docs/SAPLINGS_THEME.md) - Current theme based on
 ui_suite_bootstrap
 - [Emulsify](docs/EMULSIFY.md) - kanopi/kdcl_basic theme was built from
 Emulsify.
-Currently not in use.
+Currently not used in new projects.

 ## Docksal Commands